drugis/gemtc-web/README.md

 ## Building the image (optional)

 You can build a new local image by executing the `build-docker.sh` script.
-This would be required for example if you wish to change the default SSL keys.
-Note that this script assumes that your keys are present in an `ssl` subdirectory of the main gemtc directory.
-Also note that, if your patavi server presents a certificate that is not trusted by default, there should be a CA certificate for the signing certificate authority of your patavi container in this directory.
-The default patavi server image presents a certificate signed by the Drugis [self-signed certificate authority](https://drugis.org/files/ca-crt.pem)

 The `build-docker.sh` script also lets you specify the signin method via command line arugment.
 The current options are Google OAuth 2.0 (`GOOGLE`) and username/password (`LOCAL`).
 The default signin method is Google OAuth 2.0.